texastribune/tt-docker-base/README.md

 How to make updates:

 1. `git pull origin master`.
-Do not create a new branch or PR.
-To minimize conflicts it works best if you can complete all the steps below together without gaps.
+1. Create a new branch.
 1. If you're adding a python dependency:
     1. Run `make run-base`
     1. Run `poetry add --dev <package>` (drop the `--dev` if it's a production